In the Home APIs for iOS, observing changes to state in the home is made

 It is up to the developer to deduce the specific changes by comparing this

 snapshot with an older copy.
-The id
+The id field provided for

-type in the Home APIs
+each parent object type in the Home APIs

 can be used for this purpose.